 While I’d be lying if I said we weren’t disappointed, the views from the Old Man of Storr walk were still well worth the effort and we loved seeing the dogs enjoy the wind in their fur.
 Plus, the rest of our trip more than made up for missing this iconic spot.

-Kilt Rock & Mealt Falls
+2. Seeing Kilt Rock & Mealt Falls

 Not wanting to unload everyone right after getting back in the car, we took turns at the quick viewpoint for Kilt Rock and Mealt Falls.
 Buddy went first and went about five minutes in the wrong direction.

 While busy, Kilt Rock and Mealt Falls was worth the stop.
 However, we definitely liked the solitude we found driving the rest of the northern peninsula loop in the Isle of Skye, away from the more common must-see places.
 It was just us and a bunch of sheep the boys begged to chase.

-It had been a long day with the pups and we were getting tired by the end of our Isle of Skye loop, but there was one last stop we couldn’t miss – the Fairy Glen.
-If a local wonder has the word ‘fairy’ in it, you should definitely make a point to see it.
-Just trust us on this.
+It had been a long day with the pups, and we were getting tired by the end of our Isle of Skye loop.
+But there was one last stop we couldn’t miss – the Fairy Glen.
+Luckily, the parking lot wasn’t very full and we had it almost all to ourselves.

 Part of me struggles to even post photos of this gem of a place.
-They just don’t do it justice.
+They just don’t do the dramatic landscape justice.
 There is this peaceful presence there that makes you believe anything is possible.

 After pulling ourselves from the Fairy Glen, we drove the three hours back home with tired dogs and hundreds of photos to go through.
 While Inverness is gorgeous, this was the Scotland we had been imagining.
 What a place!

-While it was an amazing day – made even more special with our furry friends, we just didn’t feel like we saw everything we wanted to of the many things to do in the Isle of Skye.
+While our first trip out to Isle of Skye was an amazing day – made even more special with our furry friends.
+We just didn’t feel like we saw everything we wanted to.
 So, we decided to plan one more trip after our housesit ended, in hopes of better weather and more time to hike.

 We were already renting a car one way from Inverness to Edinburgh.
 Why not make a few-hour detour to taste that magic again?
 A decision we’ll be thankful we made for years to come.

-First up on our list of things to do in the Isle of Skye on this trip was the iconic Eilean Donan Castle.
+First up on our list of things to do in Isle of Skye was the iconic Eilean Donan Castle.
 Since we couldn’t wander these historic halls with the pups on our first trip, we made sure to go inside for round two.

-Fairy Pools in Isle of Skye
+5. Fairy Pools in Isle of Skye

 After our first visit to Isle of Skye, these pools were what we were most bummed to have missed.
-And, while not our initial plan, we ended up spending our entire second visit at the Fairy Pools.
+And, while not our initial plan, we ended up spending almost our entire second visit at the Fairy Pools.
 It is that wonderful.
 Again, don’t miss the fairy things!

 We were there!!!
 I had the opportunity to experience this stunning landscape with the love of my life.
 And it filled our hearts with more joy than we ever thought possible.

 While we weren’t alone, it certainly felt that way.
 The further we walked, the fewer people we saw.
 And everyone seemed to seek out their own place to enjoy the stunning scenery of the Fairy Pools in Scotland.

 We strolled along the Fairy Pools with painfully big smiles and stopped to take photos every 3.5 seconds.
 The spell had been cast.
 We stayed for hours longer than we needed to – until the sun was on the verge of setting.
 Because we just couldn’t let the feeling go.

 While we did take ALL the photos, we also made sure to stop often to just be present and take it all in.
 The air felt different.
 The cold mist that would usually make us uncomfortable, seemed to kiss our cheeks and add to the other-worldly atmosphere.
 I’ll never forget it.